a d v e r t i s e m e n t s

 destination - Pick a locale.
 A general area you wanna check out.
 Not a quickie overnight deal, but an enjoyable lazy 2-4 day camping trip.

-exploration -Narrow down a canyon or river, you always wanted to explore.
+exploration - Narrow down a canyon or river, you always wanted to explore.
 The Sierra Nevada & NorCal is the place to concentrate your efforts, as SoCal is nearly a desert climate with way too much development.
 Thank goodness the people of our past have saved us some land, leftover for us to enjoy.

 more maps please - National Forest map or similar backroads Map/Atlas.
 Large topo maps may be too detailed, but will do okay for finding dirt roads (& backpacker trailheads also).

 The more homework you do before hand, the better chances of finding that secret camp spot, especially on holiday weekends.
 Go ahead & call the forest rangers.
-Have your maps handy, along with pen & paper.
+Have your decent topo maps handy, along with pen & paper.
 That's what they are there for.
 Have a list of questions on specific areas you want more info on.
 If you do the prep work well in advance, it makes a more enjoyable camp trip.
 Cuz you'll be less worried about finding the ultimate places (before dark, or before the other guy does).With your new profound Wilderness Vision, you will have not only a plan B ready, but a plan C as well.

 what to look for: